( Things narcissistic mothers say)

 “Protecting and promoting myself is more important to me than staying in loving connection with you. ”

-In fact, these things narcissistic mothers say don’t promote connection; they do the opposite they sever, cut off, disenfranchise you.
+These things narcissistic mothers say don’t promote connection; they do the opposite they sever, cut off, and disenfranchise you.

 Yet, you are probably wondering,